At first look, the Berkey and Alexapure Pro water filters seem almost identical. In many ways, they are the same.

 - When you calculate fluoride removal, the Alexapure ends up being much cheaper in both the short-term and long run than Berkey filters.

-- Alexapure meets the stringent requirements of NSF/ANSI 42 and 53, so you can be sure that the filter removes contaminants even when it is near the end of its lifespan.
+- While not certified, Alexapure is third-party tested to meet the stringent requirements of NSF/ANSI 42 and 53.
+You can be sure that the filter removes contaminants even when it is near the end of its lifespan.

 Choose Berkey If: You don’t care about fluoride removal, don’t have a known issue with your tap water, and have a large family.
 The larger size systems filter much faster and end up being cheaper if you don’t bother with the fluoride filters.